 Calling 4 runners in the south

 WLT also has four places left for the Great South Run, a 10 mile race which takes place in Portsmouth on 27 October 2013.
-If you would like to take up a place on the run, or would like more information before making up your mind, please contact Anne Clifford on firstname.lastname@example.org or call her on 01986 874422 on Wednesdays and Fridays.
+If you would like to take up a place on the run, or would like more information before making up your mind, please contact our fundraising team at firstname.lastname@example.org or call 01986 874422.

 We take our hats off to anyone takes on a marathon challenge.
 Among those running marathons for World Land Trust in 2013 are: Guy Thompson, who is running the Paris Marathon on 7 April 2013, Tom Pope who is running the London Marathon on 21 April 2013, Richard Bloor who is running the Cardiff Ultra Marathon (50 miles!) on 19 May 2013, and Oliver Reed who is running the Kielder Marathon on 6 October 2013.